kubernetes/enhancements/keps/sig-scheduling/2779-support-custom-queue-for-the-scheduler/README.md

 #### Beta -> GA Graduation

-- Only necessary interface and structs are exposed to users.
 - Allowing time for feedback to ensure that the new interface sufficiently expresses users requirements.

 ### Upgrade / Downgrade Strategy